seyyednavid/seyyednavid.github.io/_posts/2026-01-12-sentimen-course-search.md

 ---
 layout: post
-title: Building a Semantic Course Search Engine Using Vector Databases
+title: Building a Semantic Course Search Engine Using Weighted BERT Embeddings
 image: "/posts/semantic-course-search-title-img.png"
 tags: [NLP, Semantic Search, Vector Databases, BERT, Pinecone, Streamlit]
 ---

 In this project, we build a **production-style semantic search system** for online course content.
-The system allows users to search for relevant course sections using **natural language queries**, retrieving results based on **semantic meaning rather than keywords**.
+The system allows users to search for relevant course sections using **natural language queries**, retrieving results based on **semantic meaning rather than keywords**, powered by **weighted BERT embeddings** and a vector database.

 We explore multiple embedding strategies and data granularities, evaluate their effectiveness, and deploy the best-performing approach as an **interactive web application**.